MLacra/ETL-pipeline/README.md

 ## Licensing, Authors, Acknowledgements

-Must give credit to Figure Eight for the data.
-Feel free to use the code provided here as you would like!
+Must give credit to Figure Eight for the data and the stub files were provided through Udacity Data Science Nanodegree.